dskrypa/cli_command_parser/docs/_src/parameters.rst

 Common parameters that are supported by all Parameters:

-- **action**: The action to take on individual parsed values.
+:action: The action to take on individual parsed values.
 This usually does not need to be specified.
 It is automatically determined based on the specified ``nargs`` value.
 Supported values depend on the actions defined for each Parameter class.
-- **name**: The name of the Parameter.
+:name: The name of the Parameter.
 Defaults to the name assigned to it in a Command.
 Shown in usage / help text when no ``metavar`` value is specified.
-- **metavar**: The name to use as a placeholder for values in usage / help messages.
+:metavar: The name to use as a placeholder for values in usage / help messages.
-- **help**: A brief description for the Parameter that will appear in ``--help`` text.
+:help: A brief description for the Parameter that will appear in ``--help`` text.
-- **hide**: Set this to ``True`` to prevent a Parameter from being included in usage / help text.
+:hide: Set this to ``True`` to prevent a Parameter from being included in usage / help text.
-- **show_default**: Override the :ref:`show_defaults <configuration:Usage & Help Text Options>` setting for a given
+:show_default: Override the :ref:`show_defaults <configuration:Usage & Help Text Options>` setting for a given
   Parameter to always or never include the default value in usage / help messages.
 The default behavior is to follow the ``show_defaults`` setting.

 Common parameters that are supported when initializing most Parameters:

-- **default**: The default value to use when no argument is provided.
+:default: The default value to use when no argument is provided.
 When a Parameter is not required, this defaults to ``None`` if ``nargs`` would only accept 1 value, and to an empty list if multiple values would be accepted.
 Not used if the Parameter is required.
 Some specialized Parameters have different defaults.
-- **required**: Whether a Parameter must be provided or not.
+:required: Whether a Parameter must be provided or not.
 Generally defaults to ``False``, but Positionals, for example, default to ``True``.
-- **choices**: A container that holds the specific values that users must pick from.
+:choices: A container that holds the specific values that users must pick from.
 By default, any value is allowed.
-- **nargs**: The number of values that are expected/required when the Parameter is specified.
+:nargs: The number of values that are expected/required when the Parameter is specified.
 Generally defaults to 1.
   When multiple arguments are accepted, they are collected in a list.
 When only 0 - 1 arguments are accepted, they will be stored / returned as-is.
 Supported values: